B-U-T-C-H-3-R/Discord-bots/Promotion_Bots/youtube_promotion_bots/youtube_promotion_bot_v1/Read_Me.txt

 ## Troubleshooting
 - Ensure the bot has the correct permissions in Discord.
 - Check the `.env` file for correct values.
-- Verify that required libraries are installed.
+- Verify that the required libraries are installed.
 - Check `bot.log` for error messages.

 ## License